 One of the greatest challenges and achievements was turning a family owned Wine Estate into a dynamic Wine Group, based on the culture and values of the Deetlefs Family.
 A Family Business creates the best possible options for sustainable growth if it is well-structured and has clear guidelines/policies in place”. – Kobus Deetlefs

 Shop Our Wines

-Receive FREE delivery in SA when you order your Deetlefs wine.
+Receive FREE delivery in SA when you order 12 or more bottles of Deetlefs wine.